bcgsc/goldpolish/README.md

 ## Installation

-To build GoldPolish and install it at `$GOLDRUSH_EDIT_PREFIX`, run the following commands from within the `goldrush-edit` directory:
+To build GoldPolish and install it at `$GOLDPOLISH_PREFIX`, run the following commands from within the `goldpolish` directory:
 ```
-meson setup build --buildtype release --prefix $GOLDRUSH_EDIT_PREFIX
+meson setup build --buildtype release --prefix $GOLDPOLISH_PREFIX
 cd build
 ninja install
 ```